ryanwoodsmall/resume/resume-ryan_woodsmall.md

 ## Professional Objective

-Experienced Linux/Unix systems administrator seeks challenging and enlightened workplace, ideally focusing on utilizing and extending free and open source technology in a virtualized computing environment.
+Experienced Linux/Unix systems administrator seeks challenging and enlightened workplace, ideally focusing on utilizing and extending free and open source technology in hardware, virtualized, embedded, and cloud computing environments.

 ## About Me

 My career goals include increasing system efficiency and process automation while emphasizing stability, performance and security.
 I have been involved in all levels of systems implementation and operation including design, build, maintenance and replacement cycles of large and small environments.
 As a Linux/Unix user and administrator for well over a decade, I feel at home in the environment and believe I would be a valuable asset to any organization in search of a dependable, enterprising systems administrator or engineer, a developer specializing in integration of diverse environments or an all-around technology specialist.
 Computing fascinates me both professionally and personally, and I consume technical information for both enjoyment and career development.
 A deep interest in technology allows me to be a self-starter and quick study.
 This has proven to be advantageous in adapting to and working in complex, ever-changing environments.
 Interest in and experience with buildout, delivery and consumption of cloud-based services provides a valuable perspective on the future of IT, large- and small-scale systems design and implementation, and the computing industry as a whole.

 ## Skills